 Watch this quick video to learn more about the Refined Value tool.Watch Now

-4 Evaluate similar homes with a Comparative Analysis
+4 Evaluate similar homes with a Comparative Market Analysis (CMA)

-RPR’s Comparative Analysis tool, a key contributor to your Seller’s Report, helps determine a price or price range for a property that is both quantitative—based on comps and market information, as well as qualitative—reflecting your knowledge of the property, neighborhood and market.
+RPR’s CMA, a key contributor to your Seller’s Report, helps determine a price or price range for a property that is both quantitative—based on comps and market information, as well as qualitative—reflecting your knowledge of the property, neighborhood and market.

-From there, RPR’s step-by-step wizard will walk you through five simple steps to generate a Comparative Analysis.
+From there, RPR’s step-by-step wizard will walk you through five simple steps to generate a CMA.
 You’ll confirm the home’s facts, search for and adjust the comps, land on your own list price, and then generate an RPR Seller’s Report.

 5 Bring it all together with a stunning RPR Seller’s Report

 It’s time to wrap up by generating your RPR Seller’s Report.
 Here your clients will find a customized report cover, your updated photo of the property, as well as your photo and contact information.
 Inside, they’ll find details such as the RVM, Refined Value and your Comp Analysis.
 Other features of the report include a breakdown of everything you want to know about the subject property, local market trends, side-by-side property comparisons, a pricing strategy, and a worksheet for estimated seller proceeds.

 One of the report’s most unique features is the ability to insert your own PDF pages.
 This feature is an excellent way to showcase your biography, testimonials, personal & company statistics, your marketing plan, any recommended professional services, among others.
 Brokers enrolled in RPR’s Broker Tool Set have the option to also include an additional five PDF pages for their agents to use as well.

 Lastly, the Seller’s Report can be generated, displayed and/or emailed from your laptop, phone or tablet.